Skip to content

 1982 | United States | 125 min | More...

-Barbara Hershey plays a single mother who finds herself under repeated, violent sexual assault from an unseen force.
-Everywhere she turns for help, she finds men eager to dismiss, manipulate, or abandon her.
+Barbara Hershey plays a single mother who finds herself under repeated, violent sexual assault from an unseen force in The Entity.

 First, her psychiatrist.
 After Hershey explains her predicament—an uncomfortable sequence that borders on confessional—he says, before he can help, “We have to find out what the problem is.”
-Ron Silver shines in the part, conveying volumes with his regretful tone masking a skeptical condescension.
+Ron Silver shines in the part, conveying reams with his regretful tone masking a skeptical condescension.

 When another assault leaves her covered in bruises and bite marks, Silver has Hershey explain herself to his fellow clinicians.
 In a crowded, smoke-filled room, she endures questions from old men sporting more skeptical stares.
 After she leaves, they ignore the physical evidence and focus on her sexual history.

-Hershey’s alone.
-As much an inhuman “entity” as the force attacking her.
+To everyone else, she’s as much an inhuman “entity” as the force attacking her.

 Footnotes

-1. Daniel Kremer.
-Audio Commentary, The Entity, Shout Factory, 2019
+1. Daniel Kremer, Audio Commentary, The Entity, Shout Factory, 2019.

-2. Inner Strength – An Interview with Actress Barbara Hershey, The Entity, Shout Factory, 2019
+2. “Inner Strength – An Interview with Actress Barbara Hershey,” The Entity, Shout Factory, 2019.

-3. Spirits & Sprocket Holes – An Interview with Editor Frank J. Urioste, The Entity, Shout Factory, 2019
+3. “Spirits & Sprocket Holes – An Interview with Editor Frank J. Urioste,” The Entity, Shout Factory, 2019.

 Viewing History